adrianrivadulla/clustering_runners/README.md

 # Contact
 For questions about our paper or code, please contact [Adrian R](mailto:arr43@bath.ac.uk).
+Since I currently do not have the time to make this repo adhere to the best practices in terms of code quality, style and documentation, improvements and suggestions are welcome.